gianlucabencomo/Skynet-Roomba/README.md

-# Multi-Agent Robotic Sumo Simulation & Training
+# Multi-Agent Roomba Sumo Simulation & Training

 ![Roomba Teams](docs/assets/room_team_white.png)

 Welcome to the repository for Ludus Labs' **AI Roomba Fight Hackathon**!
-This repository is a platform for simulating, training, and evaluating autonomous roomba agents in competitive sumo-style environments.
+This repository is a platform for simulating, training, and evaluating autonomous roomba agents in a competitive sumo-style environment that matches the octagon in our living room.
 It supports scalable reinforcement learning, self-play, and sim2real transfer for real (jailbroken) Roombas.

 ## Features